gbv/beaconspec/beacon.md

      describedby
      replies

-### annotation
+### ANNOTATION

-The annotation field specifies an RDF property for RDF triples between link target and link annotation.
+The `ANNOTATION` field specifies an RDF property for RDF triples between link target and link annotation.
 Without this field, the link annotation has no explicit meaning.
 To give an example, the following BEACON text file: